AlexTelon/GetSymbol/README.md

 You need an openai key to use this.
 Usage is not free but it is cheap.
 But check the [pricing](https://beta.openai.com/pricing) before you use it.

+Remember this is a language model so you never really know what it will return.
+You might ask for the USD symbol expecting `$` but get `💲 🇺 🇸 💹`which is close but probably not what you really wanted.

 ## Setup

 ```shell